 For the Monash IP Observatory – a unique data gathering virtual instrument that is able to passively, safely, remotely and scientifically measure the activity and quality of the internet anywhere on the planet.

 ABDC Award for Innovation and Excellence in Teaching and Learning

-The ABDC Award for Teaching and Learning recognises Australia’s most outstanding university teachers in ABDC member business schools who have demonstrated leadership through sustained commitment to L&T innovation, quality teaching, and sustained dedication to improve the student experience and learning outcomes in higher education.
+The ABDC Award for Teaching and Learning recognises Australia’s most outstanding university academics in business, management, law, and related fields who have demonstrated leadership through sustained commitment to L&T innovation, quality teaching, and sustained dedication to improve the student experience and learning outcomes in higher education.

 ABDC Award for Innovation and Excellence in Professional Management

-This award recognises initiatives that demonstrably improve the efficient management of ABDC member business schools.
+This award recognises initiatives that demonstrably improve the management of ABDC member business schools.

 Lauren Richardson — Librarian, Sydney Business School, University of Wollongong

 For developing a librarianship skills program for Executive MBA (EMBA) students to develop and sustain study, time management and academic skills.